How To Find Federal, State, & Local Government Small Business Grants

-Getting a government grant can be like hitting the jackpot.
+Getting a government grant can feel like hitting the jackpot.
 You can get money for your business without any of the burdensome debt obligations that usually go with it.
 Who doesn’t like free money?

 But where do you find them?